saplingphp/Sapling/README.md

-PicoPHP
+Sapling
 =======

-PicoPHP is an HMVC microframework for PHP that aims to cover only what is absolutely necessary to start a new PHP project.
+Sapling is an HMVC microframework for PHP that aims to cover only the minimum requirements to start a new PHP project.

 More specifically you will find here :
 * an URL router / reverse router,
+* an infrastructure for controllers,
 * a class autoloader,
 * a tiny template engine (optional).